I wonder . . . what DO they hope to achieve,

 pushing themselves to the very limit of what they are capable of?

-Well they certainly aren’t quivering on the ground, filled with fear at the possibility that they’ll leap and plunge to their death.
+Well they certainly aren’t quivering on the ground, or filled with fear up there at the possibility that they’ll leap and plunge to their death.
 In fact, nothing in them says that this is even a possibility.
 In their minds it isn’t, and so – in reality it isn’t.